 Budget Risks: MWAA has allocated \$71.8 million in finance cost savings and \$19 million of Commodity Escalation under run monies to Contingency.
 This brings the total Contingency to \$388,562,579.
-Through January 25, 2012, MWAA reports that it has utilized \$356,416,703 of the \$361,800,000 available contingency for the first ten contingency milestones leaving a balance of \$5,383,297.
+Through February 25, 2013, MWAA reports that it has utilized \$358,616,087 of the \$361,800,000 available contingency for the first ten contingency milestones leaving a balance of \$3,183,913.
 For phases 11 through 12 MWAA reports obligating \$18,988,157 of the available \$26,762,579 leaving an available balance of \$7,774,424.
-Therefore, as of January 25, 2012, the project has an estimated balance at project completion of \$13,157,721.
-MWAA's transfer \$90,800,000 to contingency has improved the Project Contingency situation.
+Therefore, as of February 25, 2012, the project has an estimated balance at project completion of \$10,958,337.
+MWAA's transfer of \$90,800,000 to contingency has improved the Project Contingency situation.
 However, the project must be diligent in its efforts to identify additional contingency monies and to control the project overrun costs.
-As noted elsewhere in this report, there are significant Design-Build (15) and Utility Relocation (3) Change Orders under evaluation and a large number of Potential Change Orders (101) and Utility Relocation Subcontractor Changes (5) still under review.
+As noted elsewhere in this report, there are significant Design-Build (19) and Utility Relocation (3) Change Orders under evaluation and a large number of Potential Change Orders (104) and Utility Relocation Subcontractor Changes (5) still under review.

 MWAA submitted a tabulation of possible Concurrent Non-Project Activities (CNPAs) that could further improve the Contingency on July 6, 2012 with a total value of approximately \$63.9 million.
 This tabulation was reviewed by the FTA and PMOC and additional information was requested from MWAA on July 30, 2012.
 The revised tabulation of CNPAs was submitted on August 10, 2012.
 MWAA and the FTA/PMOC discussed this tabulation following the September 7 monthly meeting.
 The FTA/PMOC indicated that there was a potential \$23,861,089 that could be considered CNPAs.
 FTA indicated that \$19,511,703 in additional cost would be taken up with the FTA Administrator for possible inclusion in the CNPAs.
 The FTA subsequently identified \$36.7 million of CNPAs in its November 6, 2012 letter to MWAA.
-MWAA's letter of November 28, 2012 corrected the total for CNPAs to \$40.38M, citing inconsistencies in the FTA numbers and requesting verification.
+MWAA's letter of November 28, 2012 corrected the total for CNPAs to \$40.38 million.
 MWAA is currently developing the documentation to confirm the refund of any federal funds previously drawn down to pay for these ineligible costs.
+MWAA expects to provide its budget reconciliation of the CNPA items in its March 2013 Monthly report, which will be available in early May.